 In some cases, the IRS may grant an exception to this rule, however, you’ll need to consult with your tax professional for details.

 Does my LLC also need to revoke S-Corporation status with my state?

 Keep in mind that the above information is only for how to revoke your LLC’s S-Corporation tax status with the IRS.

-The IRS will then not make it its duty to contact anyone on your behalf and update them.
-C’mon, that’s your job ;-)
+The IRS will not contact anyone else on your behalf to update them of the change.

 Depending on the state where you formed your LLC, you likely need to revoke your S-Corp status with your state’s Department of Revenue, Department of Taxation, or equivalent tax office.

 In addition to the above, depending where you file state taxes, your accountant will likely be changing the way you file your state income tax return.

 You should not only ask them for assistance on how to properly revoke your LLC’s S-Corporation election at the state level, but also make sure they are filing your taxes correctly after your LLC’s revocation of S-Corporation status takes effect (since payroll and withholding amounts, among other things, will change).